Nevada-Bioinformatics-Center/Introduction-R-Workshop/02_Packages.md

 ### Saving a basic plot

 Let’s make a simple plot and save it to your `figures/` folder.
-(We’ll cover plotting in depth in the next workshop.)
+(We’ll cover plotting in depth in another workshop.)

 ``` r